Requirements

 Coaching

-All candidates must take part in their allocated coaching classes to be considered eligible to take part in the competition’s semi-finals.
+All candidates must take part in their allocated coaching classes to be considered eligible to take part in the semi-finals.

 Classwork